 2023 update: the faculty still do not have accreditation for teaching medicine in the English language

 Admission tests are being done usually in May, June, and July.
 Admission is usually closed one month before the exam.
 There are max.
-30 students to be admitted for program of General medicine.
+30 students to be admitted to a program of General Medicine.

 How do you apply to Czech medical schools?

 It is possible to apply also with our help for any faculty of medicine in the Czech Republic.
 Many students are doing mistakes by submitting applications just for one university and in case of fail, they must wait for another year.
 If you wish to apply for studying medicine or dentistry at Czech Medical University, feel free to send us an email to firstname.lastname@example.org